 It is said that wars are started by old men but finished by young ones.
 There is a reason for that.
 Testosterone surging through their veins, young men are spoiling for a fight anyway much of the time.
 But more importantly, males in their teens are not yet fully formed.
 They can more easily be turned into instinctive and unflinching killers.
 Their native aggression can be more easily focused and turned into rage, to be directed at the enemy.
 And their incomplete sense of humanity can be more easily squelched, so that they come to think of the enemy not as people like themselves, but as dangerous beasts, subhuman, vile, something to be hated, something to be destroyed.
 Another dirty little secret about war is that young men find it alluring, in an atavistic kind of way, because it is the ultimate test of manhood.
 Throw in the promise of adventure, the chance to score some loot, and maybe some o’ that slanty-eyed poontang too and you have a nearly irresistible proposition.

 World War II was a different kind of war, though.
 Millions of men in their 30s, 40s and even 50s volunteered.
 My grandfather was 36 when he enlisted.
 In some respects older men make better soldiers.
 They are wiser, less likely to take foolish risks, and more collaborative than their younger counterparts.
 They also make better leaders, their judgement is more mature, and they are much more careful with the lives of their charges.
 The downside is that the brutality of war wounds the older man much more deeply than the younger.
 The young man spots an enemy soldier and sees something needing to be put down without hesitation or regret.
 An older man spots that same enemy soldier and sees not some kind of dangerous beast, but a man, like himself.
 Maybe the fellow even reminds him of someone he knows back home.
-When he raises his rifle and shoots that man down, it’s like killing Joe Bob over at the Chevy dealership.
+When he raises his rifle and shoots that man down, it’s like killing Tommy Joe down at the Garage.
 It leaves a mark.

 My grandfather’s assignment throughout the war was to lead reconnaissance teams, first in North Africa and then in Italy.
 The job of recon was to find the enemy, the idea being that you can’t fight him unless you know where he is.
 You knew the enemy was over there somewhere, so you climbed in your jeep and you went looking for him.
 When somebody started shooting at you, you knew you’d found him.
 It was a pretty busy theater of operations, so they found the enemy a lot.